stacks-network/docs/src/pages/core/naming/pickname.md

 ---
-description: 'Blockstack naming service (BNS)'
+title: Choose a name
+description: This section explains how to choose and create a namespace.
 ---

 # Choose a name

-This section explains how to choose and create a namespace, it contains the following sections:
+This section explains how to choose and create a namespace.

 ## Intended uses for a namespace